Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

     > ⓘ **Mock Mode Tip**
     > If your are using the Twilio Mock Mode, you can still follow the above steps.
 Just add a dummy number instead of the Twilio number.

-    See the [Admin Console documentation](https://developer.avaya.com/en/docs/infinity-platform/custom-messaging/tbd) for more details.
+    See the [Admin Configuration Guide](https://developers.avayacloud.com/avaya-infinity/docs/avaya-infinitytm-custom-messaging-overview#configuring-the-sms-number) for more details.

 8. **Update Connector Configuration**